chao-samu/SearchBar-for-Everything-and-TC/README.md

 + wikipedia
 + youtube

-For configuration read the FAQ.txt.
+For configuration read the FAQ.md.
-For plugin development read development.txt.
+For plugin development read development.md.
 There both located after Skin installation in "@Resources\_notes".

 ## What makes this search bar different from others?